Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 Definition of Drop Electrochemistry

 Drop electrochemistry is the development of electrochemical measures at a drop level.
-The development of this kind of technique allows for the study of a particular phenomena of great interest.
+The development of this kind of technique allows for the study of a particular phenomenon of great interest.

 Application of Drop Electrochemistry